awsdocs/amazon-redshift-developer-guide/doc_source/s3serviceexception-error.md

 ## Access denied<a name="s3-access-denied-error"></a>

-The user account identified by the credentials must have LIST and GET access to the Amazon S3 bucket\.
-If the user does not have sufficient privileges, you will receive the following error message:
+The user identified by the credentials must have LIST and GET access to the Amazon S3 bucket\.
+If the user does not have sufficient permissions, you will receive the following error message:

 ```
 ERROR: S3ServiceException:Access Denied,Status 403,Error AccessDenied